sagemath/trac_to_gh/Issue 4630.md

 # Issue 4630: bug in functions real() and imag().

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4630

 Original creator: ggrafendorfer